ewfruitcake/burgerpricing/README.md

 Model 3 - KNN regression model.
 The least amount of error was seen with K=2.
 KNN predications are less stable as K reaches closer to 1 because there are less groups or points from the predicted value, which is why it is generally recommended to have an odd number for K, and K=2 wouldn't be suitable or stable enough to have an effective KNN model in this case.
 Overall, this model was not as meaningful as model 1 or 2, because it's hyperparameters appeared problematic to improve based on the K value issue.

-## Conclusion
+## Conclusion - Summary of models and research efforts
-The best model would be Model 2 - Regression Decision Tree model based on the comparative analysis results to use for modeling time of year predictors for the burger cafe dataset to estimate quantity.
+The best model would be Model 2 - Regression Decision Tree model.
+This is based on the comparative analysis results for modeling time of year predictors to estimate quantity.

-However, using both Models 1 & 2 for different purposes is useful to get a more holistic analysis.
+However, using both Models 1 & 2 for different purposes can be beneficial for a more holistic analysis.
-Model 1 made it very clear that we can reject the null hypothesis, but did not give us confidence over the multicolinearity issues or other numeric problems.
-Model 2 had the best restults to provide insights on the variable relationships as predictors of quantity.
+To explain, Model 1 made it very clear that we can reject the null hypothesis, but did not give us confidence over the multicolinearity issues or other numeric problems.
+Whereas, Model 2 had the best restults to provide insights on the variable relationships as predictors of quantity.

 From the decision tree results, the most important features are PRICE, SELL_ID, and IS_WEEKEND.
 AVERAGE_TEMPERATURE has some importance on predicting quantity, but no where as much as the most important features.